-- Safety glasses: No student will be permitted to conduct research without eye protection; - -Lab coat is optional, and - -Laboratory notebook - -Appropriate clothing must be worn that minimizes the potential chemical contact with your skin.
+Appropriate clothing must be worn in ALL labs that minimizes the potential chemical contact with your skin.
 No skin should be exposed on your feet or legs, so clothing that covers and protects your body from waist down should be worn.